jdossgollin/2018-paraguay-floods/README.md

 ## Code Organization

-Code is written in python, using freely available packages:
+Code is written in python, using well-documented and open-source packages:

 - `numpy` and `scipy` for numerical computation
 - `pandas` for tabular data